 The participation in the sandbox is only open to fintech companies that obtain a Vietnam’s incorporation certificate.
 Services allowed to be in the regulatory sandbox are payment systems, P2P lending, Open API, support for KYC, and other technological modern services.

 Establishing a fintech business in Vietnam is different from setting up a banking institution per Vietnamese Company Law.
-The key difference is that fintech companies are authorised to remodel and modernise some banking services with fintech solutions.
+The key difference is that fintech companies are authorized to remodel and modernize some banking services with fintech solutions.

 At the moment, there are four outstanding startups leading the fintech landscape in Vietnam:

 - VayMuon: the largest P2P lending platform in Vietnam

 - MoMo: the newest e-wallet platform in Vietnam